All Episodes

 Maybe that's worth some time today.

-I remember uh I mean I I go everywhere.
+I remember, I mean, I go everywhere.

-The very process by which, without a coup and without a war, uh we peacefully transfer power from one party to the next.
+The very process by which, without a coup and without a war, we peacefully transfer power from one party to the next.

-I'm proud of that every day as an American, I cherish it, and I know full well that in my life there'll be presidents I vote for and those that I don't, presidents I admire, and those that I can't, those whom I politically agree with and those who I don't.
+And I know full well that in my life, there'll be presidents I vote for and those that I don't, presidents I admire and those that I can't, those whom I politically agree with and those who I don't.

 On his worst day, and they were many, I don't believe Jimmy Carter ever sought to change the very fabric of what America is.